-I will email you back the same day if a working day and please be rest assured emails are confidential and only seen by me.
+I will email you back the same day if a working day.
+Please be rest assured emails are confidential and only seen by me.

 Call 07941 305511

-If I am unable to answer please leave a message informing me of your name, telephone number and when I can call you back.
+If I am unable to answer please leave a brief message informing me of your enquiry along with your name, telephone number and when it is a good time for me to call you back.

-My telephone is confidential and your message will only be listened to by me.
+My answering machine is confidential and your message will only be listened to by me.

 Text 07941 305511 to make an appointment.

-If I am in an appointment I may not be able to answer your text straight away yet I will text you back as soon as I am able to.
+If I am in an appointment I may not be able to answer you straight away yet I will get back to you as soon as I am able to.

-When emailing, calling, or texting, please note I work in Private Practice on Mondays, Tuesdays and Wednesdays so this will delay my response to you if you contact me on non-working days.
+When emailing, calling, or texting, please note I work in Private Practice on Mondays, Tuesdays, Wednesdays and Thursday mornings so this will delay a response if you contact me on non-working days.